You're here because you're interested in learning about the 4

 According to western astrology, the zodiac sign of people born on June 4

-People born on June 4, 2001 have three birthstones to choose from — pearl, alexandrite and moonstone.
-Choose the one that resonates most with you or mix them all together.
-June babies are known for their enthusiasm and ability to see the bigger picture.
+Those born on June 4, 2001 have three birthstones to select from — pearl, alexandrite, and moonstone.
+Pick one gem that resonates with you the most and your personality or wear them all.
+If you were born in early summer, you are known for your enthusiasm and personal clarity.

 When you were born, there were many famous people in history who were born on the same day as you but in different years.
 The following are famous people in history who commemorate birthdays on June 4